underscoreio/underscoreio/src/html/_courses/essential-slick.md

 This book is an Early Access edition, and covers Slick 3.

+Chapters 1, 2, and 6 are available.

-It is available in PDF, EPUB, and HTML formats.
-It is approximately 100 pages.
+Formats: PDF, EPUB, and HTML.

+Estimated final size: 100 pages.

 As a early access customer you will receive a free copy of the final text when it is released, plus free lifetime updates thereafter.